mohan2020/mpatel/site/content/blog/how-to-spot-a-badly-designed-nudge.md

 When considering interventions targeted to clinicians to improve the delivery of health care, here are 4 red flags that may tip you off to a badly designed nudge.

-## 1. The nudge is simply a reminder
+## 1. The nudge is simply a reminder.

 Perhaps the most common missed opportunity is designing a nudge that acts simply as a reminder.
 This design focuses on raising awareness to an issue and assumes the main barrier is forgetfulness.
 But that often is not the case.